NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        The Python interface resides in the maraboupy folder, and can be compiled by running

-       - cd maraboupy && make -j 8
+       - cd maraboupy && make

        (it is already precompiled in the artifact).